smartgov-liris/SmartGovSimulatorDocExamples/documentation/Simple-Graph.md

 ```

 If everything is fine until there, you can now go to the [next
-section](Create-Agents) to learn how to create agents and implement a basic
+section](Create-Agents.md) to learn how to create agents and implement a basic
 behaviour.